-"Normally I leave window open to ventilate the office while the heater is cooking it," he said.
+"Normally I leave the window open to ventilate the office," Berry said.

 Under the agreement made between high level EPA and Navy officials on Feb.
 9, the Navy is expected to come up with a plan within weeks to test the air inside buildings at Moffett.
 If necessary, the Navy would have to install ventilation systems or other mitigation measures, costing as much as $200,000 for a 20,000-square-foot building.
 Over 30 occupied buildings at Moffett have not been tested since 2003.